hthuwal/iitd-placements-experience/Cohesity/Readme.md

 ### What went right.

-- Decided to the dp question first.
+- Decided to do the dp question first.
 May not have been able to do it, If attempted it later.
 - After 40 minutes of debugging gave up on C++, and wrote the **K Frequency** code in python in 5 minutes (it worked).

 ### Takeaway